8.5 × 10 inches, 112 pages, hardcover

 Available for Pre-order

-Shipping January 2026
+Shipping March 2026

 In the early 1990s, when personal computing was young and artificial intelligence was not yet in the popular imagination, artist Janet Zweig created something extraordinary and prescient: sculptures that married early computers, simple algorithms, and dot-matrix printers with mechanical parts to auto-generate streams of poetic text that moved objects.